Unveiling Project-Specific Bias in Neural Code Models: Methodology

 \subsection{Proposed Mitigation Mechanism}

-From our empirical observations, it is shown that though prevalent bias mitigation baselines manage to improve generalization on the OOD data and robustness on adversarial data by removing the known bias, there is no guarantee that the debiased model would infer based on expected behavior of developers instead of falling back to using other unknown bias.
-Motivated by this concern, we propose a novel mitigation mechanism called \emph{batch partition regularization} (BPR) to regularize the behavior of neural code models (see Figure~\ref{model}).
-BPR follows the \emph{invariant-risk-minimization} (IRM)\cite{arjovsky2019invariant} philosophy and aims to constrain neural code representation such that model's learning behavior is invariant when handling samples with similar syntactic and semantic evidence, \ie~invariant stable evidence is utilized instead of spurious project-specific shortcuts.
+Although many prevalent bias mitigation baselines manage to improve generalization and robustness by removing known bias, there is no guarantee that the debiased model would infer based on the expected behavior of developers instead of resorting to other unknown biases~\cite{yoo2021towards}.
+Motivated by this concern, we propose a novel mitigation mechanism called batch partition regularization (BPR) to regularize the behavior of neural code models (see \Cref{model}).
+BPR follows the \emph{invariant-risk-minimization} (IRM)~\cite{arjovsky2019invariant} philosophy and aims to constrain neural code representation so that the model's learning behavior is expected to be invariant when handling samples with similar syntactic and semantic evidence.
+Details of the BPR algorithm are shown in~\Cref{alg:BPR}.